MuhammadOusman/Hackathon-2-JP/backend/README.md

 ## 📞 Support

-For support or questions, please contact the development team.
+For support or questions, please contact us at [ousman.me](https://ousman.me).

 ---